 IREC also publishes model statewide interconnection standards aligned with well-vetted best practices.
 These resources can provide greater consistency across utilities and help streamline the interconnection process for all involved stakeholders.
 Key resources include:

-Model Interconnection Procedures 2019.
+Model Interconnection Procedures 2023 Edition.
 These model procedures reflect the latest evolution in best practices to facilitate higher penetrations of distributed energy resources on the electric grid, integrating new technologies.
 The model procedures help inform and guide state utility regulators, energy industry professionals, utilities, policymakers, and other stakeholders as they develop and/or refine the rules for grid access.

 An Overview of Distributed Energy Resource (DER) Interconnection: Current Practices and Emerging Solutions.
 From the Distributed Generation Interconnection Collaborative (DGIC), this report was commissioned based on the need—identified through DGIC—for a central document summarizing considerations, practices, and emerging solutions across a broad set of topics related to DER interconnection.